HRV - INGENIOUSLY SIMPLE!

 - determine the HRV parameters?

-- to get a fast and objective therapy control?
+- to obtain a quick and objective therapy control?

 - Show the patient harmful effects of stress?